Veljkic98/Simple-Migration/README.md

 ### Starting application with prod profile

-* Build Jar for Transform-Service.
+* Build Jar for Energy-Consumption.
 If you want to skip tests add `-DskipTests`
 ```
 ./mvnw clean install
 ```
-* Build image for Transform-Service (API).
+* Build image for Energy-Consumption (API).
 ```
-docker build -f Dockerfile -t profile-service .
+docker build -f Dockerfile -t energy-consumption .
 ```

 * To start applicaiton go to docker file and run next command in terminal